Skip to main content

 Jeremy Ohringer – Directing Faculty

 (he/him) is a Chicago-based theatre-maker and educator.
-He is an Adjunct Professor of Theatre Studies at DePaul University as well as at North Central College.
-Directing credits include Raymondo (The Cartographers), Ride the Cyclone, Tristan and Iseult, Constellations, The Importance of Being Earnest, and A Devil Comes to Town (North Central College), Stupid F#@%ing Bird, Monica (DePaul University), Angels in America: Perestroika, Mother Courage and Her Children (Boston University), Who Walked All Night (Rhino Fest), Sad Songs For Bad People (Rough House Theater), Who Rowed Across Oceans (Edinburgh Fringe Festival), and Spring Awakening (Fearless Theatre).
-At Steppenwolf Theater Company, he is the Lead Facilitator of Professional Development as well as a Teaching Artist.
-He is also currently writing a play for the Cunningham Commission of Youth Theatre at DePaul University and is also a SPARK Artist in Residence at Filament Theatre.
+He is an Adjunct Professor of Theatre Studies at DePaul University and a guest director at North Central College.
+He loves collaborating on new works, devised pieces, and radically updating classics.
+Directing credits include Briefly Breathless which was presented as part of Steppenwolf’s LookOut series, Ride the Cyclone, Tristan and Iseult, Constellations, and The Importance of Being (North Central College), Stupid F#@%ing Bird, Monica, and The Moors (DePaul University), Angels in America: Perestroika, Mother Courage and Her Children (Boston University), Who Walked All Night (Rhino Fest) Sad Songs For Bad People (Rough House Theater), and Who Rowed Across Oceans (Edinburgh Fringe Festival).
+He is a Teaching Artist at Steppenwolf Theatre Company.
+He is also the recipient of the Cunningham Commission of Youth theatre at DePaul University as well as the SPARK Artist in Residence Grant at Filament Theatre.
 He is a graduate of Skidmore College and holds an MFA in directing from Boston University.
-This is his third summer as a directing faculty member at Cherubs!
+This is his fourth summer as a directing faculty member at Cherubs!

 Kerstin Vaughn – Directing Faculty